I Just Wanna Party: Music video

 The music video was filmed in Gadsden, Alabama and directed by Motion Family.
 It features cameo appearances by fellow rappers Shawty Fatt, Rittz, Big Boi and Jackie Chain.
-The video shows both Yelawolf and Gucci Mane in a house at a party, scenes of Yelawolf in the house front drinking while everyone are unconscious drunk, it ends with a drunk Yelawolf grabbing a keg of beer and returning to the house.
+The video shows both Yelawolf and Gucci Mane in a house at a party, scenes of Yelawolf in the house front drinking while everyone is unconscious drunk, it ends with a drunk Yelawolf grabbing a keg of beer and returning to the house.